Standard Containment and Return-to-Paddock

 If the animal does not retreat during the audio cue:

-3. This audio–pulse sequence repeats until the maximum pulse count is reached.
+- This audio-pulse sequence repeats until the configured limit is reached.

-4. Once the maximum is reached, the animal is deemed to have escaped and the neckband ceases all stimuli until the animal returns to the inclusion zone on its own.
+- Once this limit is reached, the animal is deemed to have escaped and the neckband ceases all stimuli until the animal returns to the inclusion zone on its own.

 The neckband uses audio tones and mild electrical pulses only.
 It does not use vibration.